 On the front of the Renaissance-style building, there is some beautiful stonework, red shuttered windows, and several impressive stone statues.
 It serves as the seat of the city’s government and is a popular venue for weddings.

 Unfortunately, you can’t go inside the building- only admire it from the outside.

 Nieuwe Kerk (New Church)

-On the other side of the Markt, facing the Delft City Hall, is the gothic style Nieuwe Kerk (New Church).
+On the other side of the Markt, facing the Delft City Hall, is the gothic-style Nieuwe Kerk (New Church).
 Well, the new church is not really that new.
 The building dates back to the 1300s and was completed in 1496.
-Its main feature is the bell tower that stands at 108.75m high.
+Its main feature is the bell tower which stands at 108.75m high.
 And yes, you can climb the 376 steps to the top, and it’s a bit daunting.
-It feels considerably higher and a lot more steps.
+It feels considerably higher and has a lot more steps.

 I’ve climbed many towers in various cities worldwide, but this one was actually quite scary.
 It felt ever so high, and you had to walk up a really narrow and slightly claustrophobic feeling spiral staircase.
 Be prepared to get rather intimate with others when passing on the stairs.